PenelopeKing/PenelopeKing.github.io/README.md

   allowfullscreen>
 </iframe>

 This project won UCSD's 2024 DataHacks hackathon, which was judged by data science professors and researchers.
 In this project I collaborated with two other data science students, developing an autoencoder based neural network model.
-Ulimately this project is an image based anomaly detection.
+Ultimately this project is an image based anomaly detection.
 In the project team, I acted as the project team lead, designing and directing data collection and methodoly, while also writing code to build and test the deep learning architectures.

-### Restaurant Rating Prediction and Recommender System
+## Restaurant Rating Prediction and Recommender System
 * [Project Link](https://drive.google.com/file/d/1hPbwxCA0s6dhh3w1OPSqWd2b3721-QjR/view?usp=sharing){:target="_blank" rel="noopener"}
 * Python project (sklearn, seaborn, numpy, matplotlib, pandas, tensorflow)